NStanley0524/Covid_19-SQL/README.md

 ### PROJECT OVERVIEW
 This project looks at Covid 19 statistics in USA from January 2024 to May 2024.
 A lot of sql queries were done to explore and understand the data.

+### AIMS AND OBJECTIVES
+- This project is aimed at understanding the various uses of SQL to solve business questions
+- Using SQL to explore data to derve useful insights

 ### DATA SOURCE